techtolentino/apex-nova-starter-kit/README.md

-# Apex Nova
+# Eight

-Apex Nova is a basic JavaScript dev environment.
-Built on Node and Express, Apex Nova leverages ES6 by transpiling through Babel.
+Eight is a basic JavaScript dev environment.
+Built on Node and Express, Eight leverages ES6 by transpiling through Babel and also utilizes Webpack for bundling.

 #### Getting Started
 - clone or download this repo